securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 First, user instantiate and initilize a model and optimizer in their favorite Deep Learning framework.
 Please, note that for now interactive API supports only *Keras* and *PyTorch* off-the-shelf.
-Initialized model and optimizer objects then should be passed to the :code:`ModelInterface` along with the path to correct Framework Adapter plugin inside OpenFL package.
+Initialized model and optimizer objects then should be passed to the :code:`ModelInterface` along with the path to correct Framework Adapter plugin inside |productName| package.
 If desired DL framework is not covered by existing plugins, user can implement the plugin's interface and point :code:`framework_plugin` to the implementation inside the workspace.